spine-tools/Spine-Toolbox/docs/source/spine_db_editor/importing_and_exporting_data.rst

   Each element in this array ``MUST`` be itself a JSON array and ``MUST`` have three elements:

   - The first element ``MUST`` be a JSON string, indicating the entity class name.
-  - The second element ``MUST`` be a JSON array, indicating the member object classes.
-Each element in this array ``MUST`` be a JSON string, indicating the object class name.
+  - The second element ``MUST`` be a JSON array, indicating the member entity classes.
+Each element in this array ``MUST`` be a JSON string, indicating the entity class name.
 In case of 0-D entity class, the array is empty.
-  - The third element ``MUST`` be either a JSON string, indicating the object class description, or null.
+  - The third element ``MUST`` be either a JSON string, indicating the entity class description, or null.
-  - The fourth element ``MUST`` be either a JSON integer, indicating the object class icon code, or null.
+  - The fourth element ``MUST`` be either a JSON integer, indicating the entity class icon code, or null.
   - The fourth element ``MUST`` be a JSON boolean, indicating the state of active by default.

 - **superclass_subclasses**: the value of this key ``MUST`` be a JSON array,